-Appendix A Other CoA and Revised Environmental Management Measures
+Appendix A Other MCoA and Revised Environmental Management Measures

-Other Conditions of Approval and Revised Environmental Management Measures relevant to this Strategy are summarised in the table below.
+Other Minister's Conditions of Approval and Revised Environmental Management Measures relevant to this Strategy are summarised in the table below.
 For full conditions please see MCoAs.

-Table 11.
-Ministers Conditions of Approval - additional items including stakeholder and community obligations
+Table 10.
+Minister's Conditions of Approval - additional items including stakeholder and community obligations